 If you want to cool an entire traditional home, this isn’t your product.
-If you hope to cool a small space or room, you’ll be happy.
-They perform well in the conditions for which they’re designed.
+If you hope to cool a small space or room, they can help.
+The smallest portable air conditioners perform well in the conditions for which they’re designed.

-Typically compared to mini-splits, or even window air conditioner units, portable air conditioners tend to perform worse per BTU because some of their heat is rejected back into the room.
+Typically, compared to mini-splits or even window units, portable air conditioners tend to perform worse per BTU because some of their heat is rejected back into the room.
 Heat is lost in the hoses to the exterior and also in the design where the evaporator and condenser are so close and in the same unit.

 Looking for a dehumidifier?
 Check out the 6 Best RV Dehumidifiers and Why You Need One.